samhartz/Photo3/docs/index.md

 Temperature and relative humidity data may be downloaded from the [Iowa Environmental Mesonet (IEM) network][iem], which also includes a link to a Python script for scraping data.
 Windspeed and precipitation is also available from this source.

 [iem]: http://mesonet.agron.iastate.edu/request/download.phtml

+# Authorship

+The Photo3 model was created by Samantha Hartzell, Mark Bartlett, and Amilcare Porporato in the Princeton University Department of Civil and Environmental Engineering and the Princeton Environmental Institute.